-After the King's Speech star left, Skyfall actor Ben Whishaw was tapped to add the voice as he is younger and King said they no longer had an actor struggling to find the voice for the character.
-King noted, "'Is it younger?
-Is it more enthusiastic?'
-It slowly just became clear that Paddington does not have the voice of a very handsome older man."
+After the Kings Speech star left, Skyfall actor Ben Whishaw was tapped to add the voice as he is younger and King said they no longer had an actor struggling to find the voice for the character.
+King said, “‘Is it younger?
+Is it more enthusiastic?’
+It slowly just became clear that Paddington does not have the voice of a very handsome older man.”

 With Whishaw now as Paddington, King said he could actually see the character better.
 “When Ben started reading you went, ‘Oh yes, I see that is the bear.'”